 On Writing: A Memoir of the Craft by

 Stephen King when a colleague mentioned that if I was serious about writing I needed to read it.
 But I didn't.
-In fact, it was not until the tail end of 2018 that I finally did, after stumbling upon it at a local charity shop.
+It was not until the tail end of 2018 that I finally did, after stumbling upon it at a local charity shop.
 Part of my reasoning was that I was interested in writing nonfiction and I wasn't too sure if the content in this book would be a good fit for that.
 The other part of my reasoning was that the time it would take me to read the book was time that I could have spent actually writing - you know, actually doing it.
 Needless to say, this line of thought is an example of false economy and I should have read this book a lot sooner than I did.

 Having read a few of Stephen King's books (mainly the non-horror ones) I really enjoy his style and it continues here - he has an ability to draw you and hand out his pearls of wisdom in an easy to understand, causal and entertaining manner.

 While not all the points he raised are relevant to my writing needs, my main takeaways are:

 - Be honest in your writing.

 - You can't please everyone.